 Datasets.
 Standard sources such as the UCI ML repository did not have datasets with known KFKDs/FDs.
-Thus, we obtained real datasets from other sources: Walmart, Expedia, and Yelp are from the data science contest portal Kaggle (www.kaggle.com); MovieLens1M and BookCrossing are from GroupLens (grouplens.org); Flights is from openflights.org; LastFM is from mtg.upf.edu/node/1671 and last.fm.
-Figure 6 provides the dataset statistics.
+Thus, we obtained real datasets from other sources: Walmart, Expedia, and Yelp are from the contest portal Kaggle (www. kaggle.com); MovieLens1M and BookCrossing are from GroupLens (grouplens.org); Flights is from openflights.org; LastFM is from mtg.upf.edu/node/1671 and last.fm.
+Figure 7 provides the dataset statistics.
 We describe each dataset and the prediction task.
 We used a standard unsupervised binning technique (equal-length histograms) for numeric features.
 Links to the data and our scripts for data preparation will be made available on our project website.
 To the best of our knowledge, this is the first paper to gather and clean so many normalized real datasets for ML.
 We hope our efforts help further research on this topic.

 Walmart.
-Predict department-wise sales levels by joining data about past sales with data about stores and weather/economic indicators. ${\bf S}$ is Sales (SalesLevel, IndicatorID, StoreID, Dept), while Y is SalesLevel. ${\bf R}1$ is Indicators (IndicatorID, TempAvg, TempStdev, CPIAvg, CPIStdev, FuelPriceAvg, FuelPriceStdev, UnempRateAvg, UnempRateStdev, IsHoliday). ${\bf R}2$ is Stores (StoreID, Type, Size).
+Predict department-wise sales levels by joining data about past sales with data about stores and weather/economic indicators: S is Sales (SalesLevel, IndicatorID, StoreID, Dept), Y is SalesLevel, \mathbf{R}1 is Indicators (IndicatorID, TempAvg, TempStdev, FuelPriceAvg, FuelPriceStdev, CPI-Avg, CPIStdev, UnempRateAvg, UnempRateStdev, IsHoliday), and \mathbf{R}2 is Stores (StoreID, Type, Size).
 Both foreign keys (StoreID and IndicatorID) have closed domains with respect to the prediction task.

 Expedia.
 Predict if a hotel will be ranked highly by joining data about past search listings with data about hotels and search events.
-S is Listings (Position, HotelID, SearchID, Score1, Score2, LogHistoricalPrice, PriceUSD, PromoFlag, OrigDestDistance).
-Y is Position.
-R1 is Hotels (HotelID, Country, Stars, ReviewScore, BookingUSDAvg, BookingUSDStdev, BookingCount, BrandBool, ClickCount).
-R2 is Searches (SearchID, Year, Month, WeekOfYear, TimeOfDay, VisitorCountry, SearchDest, LengthOfStay, ChildrenCount, AdultsCount, RoomCount, SiteID, BookingWindow, SatNightBool, RandomBool).
-HotelID has a closed domain with respect to the prediction task, while SearchID does not.
+S is Listings (Position, HotelID, SearchID, Scorel, Scorel, LogHistoricalPrice, PriceUSD, PromoFlag, OrigDestDistance), Y is Position, \mathbf{R}1 is Hotels (HotelID, Country, Stars, ReviewScore, BookingUSDAvg, BookingUSDAvg, BookingUSDStdev, BookingCount, BrandBool, ClickCount), and \mathbf{R}2 is Searches (SearchID, Year, Month, WeekOfYear, Time-OfDay, SiteID, VisitorCountry, SearchDest, LengthOfStay, BookingWindow, AdultsCount, ChildrenCount, RoomCount, SatNightBool, RandomBool).
+HoteIID has a closed domain with respect to the prediction task, while SearchID does not.

 Flights.
-Predict if a route is codeshared by joining data about routes with data about airlines, source, and destination airports. $\mathbf{S}$ is Routes (CodeShare, AirlineID, SrcAirportID, DestAirportID, Equipment1, . . . , Equipment20).
-Y is CodeShare. $\mathbf{R}1$ is Airlines (AirlineID, AirCountry, Active, NameWords, NameHasAir, NameHasAirlines). $\mathbf{R}2$ is SrcAirports (SrcAirportID, SrcCity, SrcCountry, SrcDST, SrcTimeZone, SrcLongitude, SrcLatitude). $\mathbf{R}3$ is DestAirports (DestAirportID, DestCity, DestCountry, DestTimeZone, DestDST, DestLongitude, DestLatitude).
-All foreign keys have closed domains with respect to the prediction task.
+Predict if a route is codeshared by joining data

+about the routes with data about airlines, source, and destination airports.
+S is Routes (CodeShare, AirlineID, SrcAirportID, DestAirportID, Equipment1, ..., Equipment20), Y is CodeShare, \mathbf{R}1 is Airlines (AirlineID, AirCountry, Active, NameWords, NameHasAir, NameHasAirlines), \mathbf{R}2 is SrcAirports (SrcAirportID, SrcCity, SrcCountry, SrcDST, SrcTimeZone, SrcLongitude, SrcLatitude), and \mathbf{R}3 is DestAirports (DestAirportID, DestCity, DestCountry, DestDST, DestTimeZone, DestLongitude, DestLatitude).
+All three foreign keys have closed domains with respect to the prediction task.

 Yelp.
 Predict business ratings by joining data about past ratings with data about users and businesses.
-S is Ratings (Stars, UserID, BusinessID).
-Y is Stars. $\mathbf{R}1$ is Businesses (BusinessID, BusinessStars, BusinessReviewCount, Latitude, Longitude, City, State, WeekdayCheckins1, ..., WeekdayCheckins5, WeekendCheckins1, ..., WeekendCheckins5, Category1, ...
-Category15, IsOpen). $\mathbf{R}2$ is Users (UserID, Gender, UserStars, UserReviewCount, VotesUseful, VotesFunny, VotesCool).
+S is Ratings (Stars, UserID, BusinessID), Y is Stars, \mathbf{R}1 is Businesses (BusinessID, BusinessStars, BusinessReviewCount, State, Latitude, Longitude, City, IsOpen, WeekdayCheckins1, ..., WeekdayCheckins5, WeekendCheckins1, ..., WeekendCheckins5, Category1, ...
+Category15), and \mathbf{R}2 is Users (UserID, Gender, UserStars, UserReviewCount, VotesUseful, VotesFunny, VotesCool).
 Both foreign keys have closed domains with respect to the prediction task.

 MovieLens1M.
 Predict movie ratings by joining data about past ratings with data about users and movies.
-S is Ratings (Stars, UserID, MovieID).
-Y is Stars. $\mathbf{R}1$ is Movies (MovieID, NameWords, NameHasParentheses, Year, Genre1, ..., Genre18). $\mathbf{R}2$ is Users (UserID, Gender, Age, Zipcode, Occupation).
+S is Ratings (Stars, UserID, MovieID), Y is Stars, \mathbf{R}1 is Movies (MovieID, NameWords, NameHasParentheses, Year, Genrel, ..., Genrel8), and \mathbf{R}2 is Users (UserID, Gender, Age, Zipcode, Occupation).
 Both foreign keys have closed domains with respect to the prediction task.

 LastFM.
 Predict music play levels by joining data about past play levels with data about users and artists.
-S is Plays (PlayLevel, UserID, ArtistID), Y is PlayLevel, $\mathbf{R}1$ is Artists (ArtistID, Listens, Scrobbles, Genre1, ..., Genre5), and $\mathbf{R}2$ is Users (UserID, Gender, Age, Country, JoinYear).
+S is Plays (PlayLevel, UserID, ArtistID), Y is PlayLevel, \mathbf{R}1 is Artists (ArtistID, Listens, Scrobbles, Genre1, ..., Genre5), and \mathbf{R}2 is Users (UserID, Gender, Age, Country, JoinYear).
 Both foreign keys have closed domains with respect to the prediction task.